Serve the Community

 Our call to make growing disciples of Jesus begins at our own doorstep.
 We partner with several ministries in our community to reach our closest neighbors with the love of Jesus and His life-changing message.
 If you're interested in serving with one of our community partners, check out the list below to find out how or click HERE!

 Through a variety of prevention and intervention programs, Family Connection is dedicated to building positive futures for the community's most vulnerable children, teens, and families.
 Each year, Family Connection reaches more than 5,000 children, teens and families through our group home for at-risk, runaway, and homeless youth, school-based counseling, family support groups, safe sites for youth in crisis, and homeless outreach.
 Our approach is to maintain a culture where the dignity of every youth is respected and all youth feel safe.
 It is through the generous support of community volunteers, business leaders, and donors that Family Connection has been able to continue its mission of strengthening communities by building strong youth and families.
 Contact us for more information on how you can join the Family Connection team.

 Kevin Derryberry Ministry

-The Kevin Derryberry Ministry seeks to minister to men, women, and children through the sharing the gospel and providing clothes, shoes, toiletries, bible, devotionals, and just loving on people.
-Contact Kevin at email@example.com for more information on how to get involved.
+The Kevin Derryberry Ministry seeks to minister to men, women, and children through sharing the gospel and providing clothes, shoes, toiletries, bible, devotionals, and just loving on people.
+For more information on Kevin Derryberry Ministries visit kevinderryberry.com.